mahirsowad3/Auction-House-Website/README.md

 1. Click on the "Create Account" button at the top-right corner of the page.
 2. Fill in the username, password, and select "Seller" as the user type.
-3. Avoid using usernames: "Test1", "TestB", "Seller2".
+3. Avoid using username "Admin1" s that username is already taken
 4. Upon successful account creation, you will see a message: "Account created successfully!".
-5. You will NOT be able to successfully create your account if the username you chose already exists as either a seller or a buyer.
+5. You will NOT be able to successfully create your account if the username you chose already exists as either a seller or a buyer or the admin.

 #### Login Account